pagekit/docs/developer-basics/packages.md

 ```

 <a name="menu"></a>
-### `menu`: Add menu items to the backend
+### `menu`: Add menu items to the admin panel

-You can add menu items to the backend main navigation.
+You can add menu items to the admin panel's main navigation.
 These can link to any registered route and be limited to certain access permissions.
 The `access` property determines if the menu item is visible or not.
 The actual checking for user permissions has to be done on the [Controller](controller.md) level.

 ```php
 'menu' => [